 - 4. Any student organization violating the provisions of this bylaw is subject only to the procedures and penalties applicable to students and student organizations that violate other University rules. - Public announcements concerning the speaker shall contain statements that clearly and accurately identify him or her. - At meetings dealing with controversial issues, ample time shall be allowed for questions and free discussion of the ideas presented. - 7.
-The director of the Division of Student Activities of the Office of the Dean of Students is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - 8.
+The director of the Division of Student Activities is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - 8.
 The director of the Division of Student Activities, 101 Student Services Building, shall receive the speaker registration forms. - Board of Trustees - December 14, 1962